justinb94/FreeDiscussions/packages/examples/HelloWorldPlugin/README.md

 - Build your project
 - Run the Client

 ## Congratulations!
-You have now succesfuly created your first plugin for the Free Discussions Client!
+You have now successfully created your first plugin for the Free Discussions Client!

 ![Congratulations](https://media3.giphy.com/media/mGK1g88HZRa2FlKGbz/giphy.gif?cid=790b761179ba0375102e188cbbb3a95b6fa09e231a05b39a&rid=giphy.gif&ct=g)